The EquiK-Taping course is aimed to therapists in equine medicine (osteopathy, physiotherapy) and veterinarians.

 - Lymphatic techniques

 The course requires anatomical knowledge of the horse.
 Participants should therefore have a therapeutic or medical education.
-Students or students undergoing training in therapeutic and medical careers may also attend the course.
+Students undergoing training in therapeutic and medical careers may also attend the course.

 Comfortable / weather-resistant clothing is recommended, as the practical exercises are carried out indoors or outdoors.